The Rifleman: Development

 The series was created by Arnold Laven and developed by Sam Peckinpah, who became a director of Western movies.
 Peckinpah, who wrote and directed many early episodes, based many characters and plots on his own childhood on a ranch.
 His insistence on violent realism and complex characterizations, as well as his refusal to sugarcoat the lessons he felt the Rifleman's son needed to learn about life, put him at odds with the show's producers at Four Star.
-Peckinpah left the show and created a short-lived series, The Westerner, with Brian Keith.
+Peckinpah left the show and created a short-lived series, The Westerner.

 Opening credits

-The opening theme at the beginning of each episode depicted McCain walking down the street of a town while rapid-firing his Winchester 44-40 1892 model rifle that had been modified at the trigger and lever.
+The opening credit sequence of each episode depicted McCain walking down the street of a town while rapid-firing his Winchester 44-40 1892 model rifle that had been modified at the trigger and lever.
 The rifle's modification allowed McCain to fire the rifle only by hand pumping the lever, which had a setscrew imbedded in it to trip the weapon's trigger.
 At various points during the series, episodes would show McCain deftly handling and shooting the rifle ambidextrously.
 When Connors auditioned for the show, the director suddenly threw a rifle at him; the former Major League Baseball player caught it and got the job.